Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/transportation/trains.md

 * [Q&A: Train Multiplayer Bugs](../../../transcriptions/yt-2zs8wqPKwFE.md) https://www.youtube.com/watch?v=2zs8wqPKwFE

 ## August 25th, 2020 Livestream
+* Q&A: Add Train tunnels to go through mountains? https://www.youtube.com/watch?v=v6sWQLM4fMM
+* Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug? https://www.youtube.com/watch?v=btJHOT-HkO0
 * Q&A: Add Train tunnels to go through mountains? https://clips.twitch.tv/GleamingHyperBottleRickroll
 * Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug? https://clips.twitch.tv/LightAcceptableCheesePermaSmug